Inc. Magazine Unveils Its 2019 List of America’s Fastest-Growing Private Companies—the Inc. 5000

 The 2019 Inc. 5000 is ranked according to percentage revenue growth when comparing 2015 and 2018.
 To qualify, companies must have been founded and generating revenue by March 31, 2015 and they had to be U.S.-based, privately held, for profit, and independent—not subsidiaries or divisions of other companies—as of December 31, 2018.

 “Being part of this prestigious list is an honor.
 I am unbelievably proud of this company and everyone’s hard work.
 It absolutely takes all of us to earn a ranking on the Inc. 5000,” says Patra CEO John Simpson.
-“As Patra continues to evolve and offer more InsurTech solutions, a recognition like this serves as validation that we are doing exactly what we should be.”
+“As Patra continues to evolve and offer more InsurTech services, a recognition like this serves as validation that we are doing exactly what we should be.”

 Not only have the companies on the 2019 Inc. 5000 been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists.
 The 2019 Inc. 5000 achieved an astounding three-year average growth of 454 percent, and a median rate of 157 percent.
 The Inc. 5000’s aggregate revenue was $237.7 billion in 2018, accounting for 1,216,308 jobs over the past three years.